 State government entities are eligible for this funding.
+Applications may not be submitted by another entity on behalf of an eligible agency.

 Grant recipients may subaward SCIP funds to local governments and non-profits to implement funded programs, but they must comply with ICJIA subaward standards requiring fiscal and programmatic monitoring of subaward agencies.